vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp extended-scripts on-change <path_to_script>

-  Script to run when session interface changed by RADIUS CoA handling
+  Script to run when the session interface is changed by RADIUS CoA handling

 .. cfgcmd:: set vpn sstp extended-scripts on-down <path_to_script>

-  Script to run when session interface going to terminate
+  Script to run when the session interface about to terminate

 .. cfgcmd:: set vpn sstp extended-scripts on-pre-up <path_to_script>

-  Script to run before session interface comes up
+  Script to run before the session interface comes up

 .. cfgcmd:: set vpn sstp extended-scripts on-up <path_to_script>

-  Script to run when session interface is completely configured and started
+  Script to run when the session interface is completely configured and started

 ****************
 Advanced Options